 If these numbers seem attractive to you, and you are thinking about setting up an e-commerce business, then keep reading.
 In this article, we are going to take a closer look at the different types of e-commerce businesses, both by business and revenue model – and help you gain a better understating of how the entire e-commerce market operates.

-Types of e-commerce businesses by business model
+Types of e-commerce business models

 If you are opening an online business, remember that the two most common participants in e-commerce are consumers and businesses.
 Whether you are a beginner or a serious seller, chances are you will fall into one or more of these categories.